Shahid Khan: Flex-N-Gate

-Sports and entertainment
+Sport and entertainment

 Jacksonville Jaguars

 Khan's first attempt to purchase a National Football League team came on February 11, 2010, when he entered into an agreement to acquire 60% of the then-St. Louis Rams from Chip Rosenbloom and Lucia Rodriguez, subject to approval by other NFL owners.
 However, Stan Kroenke, the minority shareholder of the Rams, ultimately exercised a clause in his ownership agreement to match any proposed bid.

 On November 29, 2011, Khan agreed to purchase the Jacksonville Jaguars from Wayne Weaver and his ownership group subject to NFL approval.
 Weaver announced his sale of the team to Khan later that same day.
 The terms of the deal were not immediately disclosed, other than a verbal commitment to keep the team in Jacksonville, Florida.
 The purchase price was $770 million.
 The NFL owners unanimously approved the purchase on December 14, 2011.
 The sale was finalized on January 4, 2012, making Khan the first member of an ethnic minority to own an NFL team.

 Khan is a board member of the NFL Foundation.

-Khan is one of three NFL team owners born outside of the United States of America, the other two being Kim Pegula of the Buffalo Bills, born in South Korea, and Zygi Wilf of the Minnesota Vikings, born in Germany.
+Khan is one of three NFL team owners born outside of the United States, the other two being Kim Pegula of the Buffalo Bills, born in South Korea, and Zygi Wilf of the Minnesota Vikings, born in Germany.